Great capabilities with a lower ticket price than the Dyson V8, V10, & V11

 Once we were done, we emptied the bin and collected all of the debris.
 We then weighed it to see how much had been collected.
 Below, you will find the percentage of debris that was brought back.

 Hard Floors.
-The Animal and Motorhead do a great job on hard floors with the Direct Drive floorhead, and it is much gentler than some of the other models on the market.
+The Dyson V7 Animal and Dyson V7 Motorhead do a great job on hard floors with the Direct Drive floorhead, and it is much gentler than some of the other models on the market.
 However, the Total Clean has something that these two don’t – the Fluffy floorhead.

 It’s made to be soft on hard floors, leaving no trace of its existence or the risk of scratches.
 It’s also exceptional at picking up fine dust and large debris alike; making for quick and effortless cleaning.
 It’s a dedicated tool, and its careful design leaves it totally unrivalled.